Birth Control Is Now Available Online, But Is It Safe?

 Which one is right for you?

 Between the shortage of OB-GYNs in the US, and the aforementioned lack of convenient birth control access, these online female wellness companies are here to empower women’s options.
 There are a lot of companies emerging in this telemedicine field, so which is right for you?
 Here are three companies that are available for your various needs.

-If you’re a fan of monthly box subscriptions and want your birth control to follow suit, The Pill Club is for you.
+If you’re a fan of monthly box subscriptions and want your birth control to follow suit, Favor is for you.
 The care packages offer your choice of generic birth control, from over 120 brands, as well as the NuvaRing and the Xulane patch.
 Along with your birth control, you receive a variety of monthly treats, like chocolate, skincare samples, and organic tampons.

 If accessible birth control isn’t your only sexual wellness need, Nurx is a great option for you.
 It offers all forms of basic GYN services and sexual wellness support, including morning-after pills, at-home HPV screenings, and the HIV-preventative medication PrEP.
 It offers over 50 types of birth control, as well as the patch and ring.

 Nurx covers most insurances, and for those paying out of pocket, you can purchase your birth control starting at $15 per pack.
 Beyond birth control, its HPV Screening Kit is a unique offering.
 Previously, an in-office pap smear would be necessary to screen for high-risk HPV strains, which can lead to an increased risk of cervical cancer in extreme cases.
 Making this quick exam safe and accessible for at-home use makes this potentially dangerous infection easier to track and look out for.

 What else should you know?